githedgehog/docs/docs/user-guide/external.md

 ### Control Plane

 Fabric is sharing VPC routes with Edge devices via BGP.
-Peering is done over Vlan in IPv4 Unicast AFI/SAFI.
+Peering is done over VLAN in IPv4 Unicast AFI/SAFI.

 ### Data Plane

-VPC L3 routable traffic will be tagged with Vlan and sent to Edge device.
+VPC L3 routable traffic will be tagged with VLAN and sent to Edge device.
 Later processing of VPC traffic (NAT, PBR, etc) should happen on Edge devices.

 ### VPC access to Edge device

 Each VPC within the Fabric can be allowed to access Edge devices.
-Additional filtering can be applied to the routes that VPC can export to Edge devices and import from the Edge devices.
+Additional filtering can be applied to the routes that the VPC can export to Edge devices and import from the Edge devices.

 ## API and implementation

 ### External

-General configuration starts with specification of `External` objects.
-Each object of `External` type can represent a set of Edge devices, or a single BGP instance on Edge device, or any other united Edge entities that can be described with following config
+General configuration starts with the specification of `External` objects.
+Each object of `External` type can represent a set of Edge devices, or a single BGP instance on Edge device, or any other united Edge entities that can be described with the following configuration:

 - Name of `External`
-- Inbound routes are marked with dedicated BGP community
+- Inbound routes marked with the dedicated BGP community
-- Outbound routes are required to be marked with dedicated community
+- Outbound routes marked with the dedicated community

 Each `External` should be bound to some VPC IP Namespace, otherwise prefixes overlap may happen.